 There are also many worthy organisations who benefit from hand-made items and plenty of projects that are suitable for a group of people, like Tadcrafters,to donate to.
 See the “How We Help” page to find out which ones we have helped so far.

-We meet at the Social Club in Church Street, Tadcaster, North Yorkshire, where we have already made baby clothes for the special care baby unit in Leeds, hygiene kits for the “Days for Girls” charity (for young women in developing countries), twiddlemuffs (for people with dementia) and lots and lots of bunting to decorate the flood stricken streets of Tadcaster.
-We’ve also been collecting unwanted bras to send to charity and using donated fabric, wool and bedding to make into something useful instead of being thrown away.
+We used to meet at the Social Club but now meet at The Manor Farm Centre, Tadcaster, North Yorkshire, where we make many items mainly from donated and recycled materials including personal effects bags for St. Leonard’s Hospice (to return belonings to bereaved relatives), feminine hygiene kits (for young women in developing countries), twiddlemuffs (for people with dementia) and lots of other projects.
+We’ve also been collecting unwanted bras and socks to send to charity instead of being thrown away.

 Drop-in sessions are every second Tuesday of the month, from 10am until 4pm.
 You don’t need to bring anything with you, or in fact you don’t even need to knit or sew, but we do ask for a voluntary donation of £1 to help with the things that we we need to pay for.
 If you can bring a sewing machine, knitting needles or even your own crafting project to share with others, that’s great.
 If you can’t make the drop-in sessions you can still join in by donating items you have made for our projects which we can distribute for you.

 We rely on donations of fabric, wool, and lots of other bits and pieces that people kindly give us to be able to do this.
-If you have a look at the latest newsletter you will see the current wish list, and a calendar of events if you would like to put them in your diary.
+If you have a look at the latest newsletter or “join in” page you will see the current wish list, and a calendar of events if you would like to put them in your diary.

 In August 2016 we became a Community Interest Company so that with the aid of a Selby District Council Community Engagement Forum grant we purchased equipment and materials to be able to help more people learn craft skills and support a wider range of charities and worthy causes.
+In early 2018 we received a grant from NYCC Stronger Communities Fund to help pay for venue hire and storage costs.
+We have also received funding from the County Councillor Locality Budgets to help us with materials costs.
 We continue to work on many different projects and help many people both locally and around the world.
 Our “How we Help” page will give you a flavour of what we get up to.

-In future we would like to expand our activities to support new crafting groups in the surrounding area and maybe start a scrap store to reuse and recycle items which would otherwise be thrown away by individuals and businesses, or activities which might have a more masculine appeal.
+In future we would like to expand our activities to support new groups in the surrounding area and activities which might have a more masculine appeal.
 Get in touch if this is something you might be interested in.

 We hope that you can join in!